-At Smile Solutions we understand that not all dental emergencies occur during business hours and our friendly staff can cater for unexpected emergency dental visits at short notice.
-To allow for this, we are open 7 days a week and we reserve emergency appointments daily.
+At Smile Solutions we understand that not all dental emergencies occur during business hours and our friendly staff can cater for unexpected emergency dental visits at short notice, seven days a week.
 Our clinicians are skilled at handling all emergency situations, from root canal treatment to infections, denture repairs, impacted wisdom teeth and more.
 With all the latest dental technology at our fingertips, we are equipped to provide any emergency treatment.

 Our hours of operation are:

 8.30am to 1.30pm